ymow/webwords/README.md

   processes
      - http://heroku.com

+You can run the app using free price tiers from Heroku, MongoHQ, and RabbitMQ.
+You can also run it locally, of course.

 ## A request step-by-step

 If you follow an incoming request to the app, here's what the app